The Perinatal Quality Foundation is an independent non-profit foundation incorporated in 2004 born out of the Society of

 In 2005, the initial focus of the Perinatal Quality Foundation (PQF) was the Nuchal Translucency Quality Review (NTQR) program.

 With maturation of the NTQR program the Board of Directors turned their attention toward a broader mission and additional clinical

 initiatives that could be facilitated through foundation efforts.
 The Cervical Length and Education Review (CLEAR) Program followed

-As evidence built to support a role for progesterone to prevent preterm birth in subsets of patients with short cervical length, the
+As evidence built to support a role for interventions to prevent preterm birth in subsets of women with a short cervical length,

 and experts.
 Membership on the task force included representatives from the American College of Radiology (ACR), the American